isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 <h3 class="afterImg">The Solution</h3>
 <p class="body">We iterated on my original concept into a product that factors in your income and select behavior indicators to estimate how much money would be left after essential and lifestyle expenses are paid.
 We also took into consideration the user's current lifestyle and how much it would cost to sustain it.
-Factors such as roommates, type of housing, mode of transportation, and number of meals eaten out personalizes the algorithm to calculate a realistic estimation.</p>
+Factors such as roommates, type of housing, mode of transportation, and the number of meals eaten out personalize the algorithm to calculate a realistic estimation.</p>

 <img src="/lifestyle.png">